-FOUNDATIONS: New Member Experience
+Foundations: New Member Experience

-Greek Leadership Series
+Fraternal Leadership Series

 Throughout the year, members of fraternities and sororities are offered opportunities to attend additional training to strengthen their leadership and organizational management skills.
-Programs offered as a part of the Greek Leadership Series can range from career-oriented events about personal branding to in-depth discussions about the role of race, diversity, and identity on campus.
+Programs offered as a part of the Fraternal Leadership Series can range from career-oriented events about personal branding to in-depth discussions about the role of race, diversity and identity on campus.
 These programs develop the leaders, thinkers and responsible professionals of the future and specific programs offered each year are tailored to address the evolving needs of Quinnipiac students.

-Council Officers Transitions & Training
+Council Officers Training

-Officer Training Academy
+Officers Training Academy